Accountants in the construction industry face unique challenges. Here are four ways to simplify your construction accounting procedures.

-With the hustle and bustle involved with RFPs and ensuring that current jobs are completed to specs and on time, accounting can take a backseat.
-There are a number of issues that make construction accounting particularly challenging and a handful of strategies that can ameliorate those headaches.
+Construction is a thriving industry that depends on accurate and efficient work.
+Companies with a reputation for safety, speed and attention to detail are likely to succeed.
+With the hustle and bustle involved with RFPs and ensuring that current jobs are completed to specs and on time, accounting can take a back seat.
+Various issues make construction accounting particularly challenging, with a handful of strategies that can alleviate those headaches.

 Common problems in construction accounting

-Below are some of the most common problems that accountants face in the construction industry.
+These are some of the most common problems that accountants face in the construction industry.

-- Scope creep.
-Even the best-laid plans are subject to last-minute changes.
+Scope creep: Even the best-laid plans are subject to last-minute changes.
 New information, such as material availability or building site conditions, can force your company to change its original plans.
 Clients asking for add-on changes, otherwise known as scope creep, can also be problematic.
 You want to keep your clients happy and make sure the job turns out well, but at the same time, you need to carefully control new costs you take on.
 Project managers and accounting need to work together to determine which new costs are feasible and which are not, and then draw the line when the project starts to lose a disproportionate amount of profitability.

-- POC method and losses.
-The POC (percent of completion) method is common for construction companies to use, due to the long-term nature of most contracts.
+POC method and losses: The POC (percent of completion) method is common for construction companies to use, due to the long-term nature of most contracts.
 However, it can cause serious problems when a job has to be reported as a loss.
 Standard accounting best practices require that you report a loss when it's recognized, but the POC method makes it difficult to establish a recognition period.
-When you determine a loss is imminent, you need to record that loss.
+When you determine that a loss is imminent, you need to record that loss.

-- Partnership confusion.
-Many construction operations specialize in one element of construction and partner with other businesses to complete large-scale or complicated jobs.
+- Partnership confusion: Many construction operations specialize in one element of construction and partner with other businesses to complete large-scale or complicated jobs.
 These joint operations are often profitable for both parties, but you'll need to be careful how you split and determine both costs and revenue.

 Solutions to construction accounting problems